-Three Sticks Adobe Tasting Room is quite possibly the most unique, charming, memorable tasting room experience I have ever had.
-This is because of the rich history found in the adobe property which was restored by Proprietor Bill Price (if his name rings a bell it may be because he also owns Kistler is an investor in Lutum Wines amongst other brands).
-Bill collaborated with renown designer Ken Fulk on creating one of the most unique, stunning designs in California’s Wine Country.
+Three Sticks Adobe Tasting Room is quite possibly the most unique, charming, and memorable tasting room experience I have ever had.
+This is because of the rich history found within the adobe property which was restored by Proprietor Bill Price (if his name rings a bell, it may be because he also owns Kistler and is an investor in Lutum Wines amongst other brands).
+Bill collaborated with renowned designer Ken Fulk on creating one of the most unique, stunning designs in California’s Wine Country.

 The tasting setting inside of the Adobe on my second visit.

-The gorgeous gardens connecting the main adobe house (shown) with some of the smaller houses with intimate tastings are held
+The gorgeous gardens connecting the main adobe house (shown) with some of the smaller houses where the intimate tastings are held.

 The line up of wines for my first Wine & Food tasting experience.
-It’s hard to say which were my favorite as I really loved everything we tasted.
-However, the Chardonnay that is sourced from Durell Vineyards, is probably my favorite.
-I’m a sucker for Durell Vineyards which I learned about through Bill’s various brands including Lutum Wines (another fabulous California Winery based in Santa Barbara County making amazing Chardonnay & Pinot Noirs) as well as another Sonoma favorite, Dunstan Wines, also located on the Durell Vineyards property.
+It’s hard to say which were my favorite as I really loved every single one we tasted.
+However, the Chardonnay that is sourced from Durell Vineyards is probably my favorite.
+I’m a sucker for Durell Vineyards which I learned about through Bill’s various brands, including Lutum Wines (another fabulous California Winery based in Santa Barbara County making amazing Chardonnay & Pinot Noirs), as well as another Sonoma favorite, Dunstan Wines, also located on the Durell Vineyards property.

-My tasting on my first visit in the charming tasting room overlooking the gorgeous gardens.
+The tasting on my first visit to the charming tasting room overlooking the gorgeous gardens.
 This is great for a small group with the amazing charm and gorgeous garden views.

 There’s nothing like incredible wines paired with delicious cheese & charcuterie.
-I recommend doing the Food & Wine pairing which is $85 per person with the food coming from the El Dorado Kitchen.
-It really makes for a lovely and delicious experience.
+I recommend doing the Food & Wine pairing which is $85 per person.
+The food comes from the El Dorado Kitchen and it really makes for a lovely and delicious experience.

-The incredible fire pit which is just begging for guests to sit at sipping on a glass of wine and roasting marshmallows!
+Their incredible fire pit is just begging for guests to sit around it and sip on a glass of wine or roast marshmallows!
 Hey, a girl can always dream….